vermi4elli/Bashe-game/README.md

-# Bashe_game
+# Bashe game
-Игра Баше.
-3 уровня сложности, последний на алгоритме минимакс
+Bashe game, 3 complexity levels, last is made with the minimax algorithm